LINDA POSSAK ANDERSON, ADCRG, TCRG

 ALI HAMPSHIRE BILCOX,

 A two-time Western Canadian Oireachtas Champion and six-time World qualifer, Ali began dancing at the age of 13.
 During her competitive years, she competed at the World Championships four times, and also competed annually at the North American Championships, earning a top ten overall finish at her final North Americans in San Diego.
 Ali holds an Honours Degree in English Literature from the University of Calgary and is a past recipient of the prestigious Irish Dance Teachers’ of North America Scholarship.
 She received her TCRG qualifications in 2007 and her adjudicator (ADCRG) qualifications in 2016.
-Ali currently serves on the Executive Board for the Western Canadian Irish Dance Teachers' Association and on the selection committee for the IDTANA Cyril McNiff Memorial Scholarship Program.
+Ali served for 8 years as Treasurer for the Western Canadian Irish Dance Teachers' Association and currently serves on the selection committee for the IDTANA Cyril McNiff Memorial Scholarship Program.

 Cait began Irish dance at the age of 11 after an inspirational viewing of Riverdance.
 Just three years later, she won the Western Canadian Regional Oireachtas, a feat she would repeat for a second time two years later.
 Cait was an undisputed champion during her dance career, winning multiple Open Championships and qualifying for the World Championships a total of five times, competing in Glasgow, Belfast and Ennis.
 She also danced at the North American Championships in Toronto, Boston, Nashville, Philadelphia and San Diego, earning a top ten overall solo placing in Boston.
 Cait holds a Bachelors of Interior Design from Mount Royal University and a Masters of Environmental Design from the University of Calgary.
 She received her TCRG qualifications in Calgary in 2017.